Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 2. Structured Query Language(SQL) for Quering of Data
 3. Power BI used for converting data from different data sources to interactive dashbords and BI reports.

+## Data Analysis
+Some formulars, functions, queries were used during the analysis, which are as follows;

 ## Data Visualization Analysis and Inferences
 ## 1. Total Sales by Product - Microsoft Excel
 ## Pivot Table